Breakfast

 Instructions

-• Preheat a non-stick skillet over medium heat.
+• Preheat a skillet or griddle over medium heat and lightly grease it.

 • Pour 1/4 cup of batter onto the skillet for each pancake.

-• Flip the pancakes and cook for an additional 2-3 minutes until golden brown.
+• Flip the pancakes and cook for another 1-2 minutes until golden brown.

-• Serve with your choice of toppings, such as syrup or fresh fruit.
+• Serve warm with your favorite toppings such as syrup, fruits, or yogurt.

 Nutrition